Instrumentation Project Engineer Interview Questions

 The transducers used in industrial application are:

-• Piezo-Electric crystals: Then the P-E crystals are subjected to pressure; they generate EMF proportional to the applied pressure.
+- Piezo-Electric crystals: when the piezo-electric crystals are subjected to pressure; they generate EMF proportional to the applied pressure.

 2. What are the components used in flow measurement using orifice and DP transmitters?

 - Primary isolation valves on HP and LP taps

 - Differential Pressure Transmitter